Nim's Island: Plot

-11-year-old Nim (Abigail Breslin) lives with her widower marine biologist father Jack Rusoe (Gerard Butler) on a South Pacific island.
-Jack has told Nim that her mother, Emily, died when she was killed by a blue whale after it was scared by a ship called The Buccaneer.
-Nim has several native animals for company: Selkie the sea lion, Fred the bearded dragon, Chica the sea turtle, and Galileo the pelican.
+11-year-old Nim Rusoe lives with her widower marine biologist father Jack on a secret island in the South Pacific.
+Nim's mother, Emily, died when she was eaten by a blue whale, after it was scared by a ship called The Buccaneer.
+Nim has several native animals for company: Selkie the sea lion, Fred the bearded dragon, Chica the sea turtle, and Galileo the pelican, and is an avid reader of the "Alex Rover" adventure book series.

-Jack takes the boat for a two-day scientific mission to find Protozoa nim, a new species of plankton he has named after her.
-He wants to take Nim along, but she convinces him she can manage on her own and must stay to oversee the imminent hatching of Chica's eggs.
-They will be able to communicate by satellite phone.
+Jack leaves on a two-day research trip to find Protozoa nim, a new species of nanoplankton he has named after his daughter.
+He wants to take Nim along, but she convinces him she can manage on her own and must stay to oversee the imminent hatching of Chica's eggs, both of them agreeing to communicate via satellite phone.

-Nim is fond of "Alex Rover" adventure books written by Alexandra Rover (Jodie Foster).
-Nim receives an email addressed to her father from "Alex Rover" enquiring about Jack's field of knowledge.
-She imagines it is from the explorer but is actually from the author.
-The author, in turn, is a neurotic agoraphobe who imagines she is speaking to her fictional hero Alex Rover (also portrayed by Butler).
-An email conversation follows.
+Nim receives an email addressed to her father from "Alex Rover", enquiring about Jack's field of knowledge.
+She believes it is from the adventurer, but is, in reality, from the author, Alexandra Rover, a neurotic agoraphobe from San Francisco, who believes Nim to be Jack's assistant.
+They begin to communicate frequently.

-Jack's sailboat has a problem in a cyclone and cannot return on the planned day, nor communicate with Nim.
-Galileo brings Jack things he needs to fix his ship as sharks begin to circle.
-Nim tells Alex her father has not returned as planned, and she feels powerless to help, given that she can hardly even open her own door.
+Jack's vessel is caught in a cyclone, leaving him stranded in the middle of the ocean and unable to communicate with Nim.
+Galileo brings Jack things he needs to fix the ship as sharks begin to circle the wreckage.
+Nim tells Alex her father has not returned as planned, while Alex feels powerless to help, given that she can hardly even open her own door.
+Eventually, Alex's visions of her character, Alex Rover, help her overcome her agoraphobia and travel to the island to help Nim.